IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 Now every astro-body in a planetary system (e.g., the Solar System) attracts gravitationally every other astro-body of the system because of the long-range nature of gravity.

-If there are only two gravitationally bound astro-bodies in a sufficiently isolated planetary system (which is a bit unusual), then their motions are comparatively easy to understand since an exact analytic solution for such two-body systems: i.e., there is a formula you can write down.
-As discussed above, the two bodies orbit their mutual center of mass in elliptical orbits.
+If there are only two gravitationally bound astro-bodies in a sufficiently isolated planetary system (which is a bit unusual), then their motions are comparatively easy to understand since there is an exact solution for such gravitional two-body systems: i.e., there is a formula you can write down.
+As discussed above in subsectionElliptical Orbits, Center of Mass, and Apsides, the two bodies orbit their mutual center of mass in elliptical orbits.

 See the animations illustrating three-body systems in the figure below (local link / general link: three_body_system.html).